HOME • SEARCH • EMAIL • ABOUT

 Clausena punctata (Sonn.)
 Rehder & E.H.Wilson Uampi (Tag.)

 Cookia punctata Sonn.
-Uampit (Tag.)
+Wampi (Tag.)

-Cookia wampi Blanco Wampi (Tag.)
+Cookia wampi Blanco Wampit (Tag.)

 Quinaria lansium Lour.
-Wampit (Tag.)
+Chinese clausena (Engl.)

 Sonneratia punctata (Sonn.)
 J.F.
 Gmel.
-Chinese clausena (Engl.)
+Fool's curry leaf (Engl.)

 Wampee (Engl.)